 With the right plan and the right discipline, you can get seriously shredded in just 28 days.Read article

 Back in his Van Wilder days, Ryan Reynolds lived like a frat boy.
 “I was pretty unhealthy,” he admits.
 “I didn’t care what I ate or what I drank.”
 Then came Blade: Trinity, and the comic actor got serious.
-After three months of six-day-a week workouts and a 3,200-calorie-per-day diet, Reynolds gained 25lbs of muscle.
+After three months, six-day-a week workouts, and a 3,200-calorie daily diet, Reynolds gained 25lbs of muscle.

 “That time changed my life because it taught me you can actually do things that were previously impossible,” he says.

-Impossibilities like running the New York City Marathon (at a time of 3 hours, 50 minutes).
-Or climbing the 8,000-foot Machu Pichu, one of the fitness feats left on his to-do list.
+Impossibilities like running the New York City marathon (at a time of 3 hours, 50 minutes).
+Or climbing the 8,000′ Machu Picchu, one of the fitness feats left on his to-do list.

-It’s hardly coincidental that Reynolds’ career has taken a meteoric trajectory since bulking up for Blade: Trinity.
-Not only has he acted alongside Oscar-winners like Denzel Washington and Sandra Bullock, he’s also been offered countless superhero roles, like The Green Lantern and Deadpool.
+It’s hardly coincidental that Reynolds’ career has taken a meteoric trajectory since bulking up for Blade.
+He’s not only acted alongside Oscar-winners like Denzel Washington and Sandra Bullock, but also been offered countless superhero roles, like The Green Lantern and Deadpool.

-“I’ve been a fan of Deadpool all my life, so i was gonna murder someone if it wasn’t me [who played him],” Reynolds recalls.
-“He was a last-minute addition to Wolverine, so I had to gain muscle quickly.
+“I’ve been a fan of Deadpool all my life, so I was gonna murder someone if it wasn’t me [who played him],” Reynolds recalls.
+“He was a last-minute addition to X-Men Origins: Wolverine, so I had to gain muscle quickly.
 I was eating, like, live children as they passed in order to bulk up.”

 Nowadays, Reynolds says his training is more functional and less aesthetic.
 “Most of it is self-preservation.
 You want to still be able to get up after take 50 of falling off some ledge and landing on cement,” he says.
 “As I’ve gotten older, falling on cement has become less and less hilarious.”

-Trainer Bobby Strom has been training Reynolds for eight years, dating back to Blade: Trinity.
-“We try to make him look different in each role,” Strom says, “it’s not the same physique every time.”
+Trainer Bobby Strom has been training Reynolds for years, dating back to Blade: Trinity.
+“We try to make him look different in each role,” Strom says.
+“It’s not the same physique every time.”
 He likens Reynolds’ year-long preparation for The Green Lantern to a professional bodybuilder training for the Mr. Olympia competition.
 Strom kept the action star’s body guessing by constantly changing up his workouts every day.

 Every workout begins with a 20-minute abs workout.
-Here’s a sample circuit.
-Do one of each set, then repeat 4 times:
+Here’s a sample circuit; do one of each set, then repeat it four times.